 SK: The wallpaper was really motivated by the lime green sofas which didn’t really go well with anything we owned.
 We ended up with them as our white leather sofas didn’t last long after we had our first son – white sofas and energetic young boys just don’t get along.
 But I find that these photo-wallpapers are a really cool design tool and very inexpensive to change.

-What is your favourite place in the house?
-SK:
+HGTV: What is your favourite place in the house?

 HGTV: What about your art?

 SK: The panorama paintings were purchased at the Jarmark Dominikański in the city of Gdańsk.
 It’s a three week long, one of a kind market, where all kinds of new and old things are sold.
 Jewelry is usually the most popular but you can also purchase great works of art from young artists at very reasonable prices.

 And I purchased the painting of the fairytale musicians online on Allegro (the Polish version of eBay) and later tracked down the artist and commissioned a few more pieces.

 HGTV: Is there a style that’s prevalent in Poland?

 SK: People really live in the moment and that is often visible in the way they furnish their homes.
 Trends play a big factor.
 When people like something they just go for it.
 For instance, right now, brick walls, white kitchens and white floors are very popular.